thisisandreeeee/llms-in-10-words/README.md

 # LLMs in 10 words

-Complex LLM concepts explained in 10 words or less.
+Complex LLM concepts explained in **10 words or less**.

-⭐ Star this repo if you want a concise LLM reference.
+⭐ Found this useful?
+Consider starring the repo.

 ## Transformers